dappcenter/token-swap-v2/MIGRATION_STRATEGY.md

     - Each file will contain the necessary data required to build a editions suitable to be migrated into V2
     - See file `data/${network}/migration-data.json` for proposed editions to migration
     - Methods V2 `underMint(address _to, uint256 _editionNumber)` & `tokenSwap(uint256 _oldTokenId)` in `TokenSwap`
-    - Suitability is defined by ....
-TODO
+    - Suitability is defined by, not sold out, not physical

-5) Populate the network by running the following script
+5) Populate the network by running the following script `node tokenswap/seed-editions.js`
-    - `node tokenswap/`
+    - This will look at the data within `migration-data.json` and construct a ethereum transaction based on the data
+    - Once each transaction is submitted